ankiiisharma/Memory-Game/README.md

 # About Project:

 A Dynamic web-based memory challenge!
-Memery Game is crafted using HTML, CSS, and JavaScript, leveraging the power of the Document Object Model (DOM) to create an engaging and interactive experience.
+Memory Game is crafted using HTML, CSS, and JavaScript, leveraging the power of the Document Object Model (DOM) to create an engaging and interactive experience.

 **About Game:** <br>
 The game starts with all cards face down.